Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Literature Review

-Recurrent Neural Networks (RNNs) are recursive neural networks that take sequences as input.
+Recurrent Neural Network (RNN) is a recursive neural network that takes sequences as input.
 It has advantages in learning the nonlinear characteristics of sequences and is widely applied in various time-series forecasting.
-Long-Short Term Memory Networks (LSTM) \citep{hochreiter1997long} and Gate Recurrent Unit Networks (GRU) \citep{cho2014learning} are two popular variants of RNN.
-They addressed the issue of RNNs that can only look back in time for limited timesteps due to the fed-back signal either vanishing or exploding \citep{staudemeyer2019understanding}.
-Both LSTMs and GRUs provide point forecasts, however, and by the nature of being a prediction, they are surrounded by a prediction error.
+The Long-Short Term Memory Network (LSTM) \citep{hochreiter1997long} and Gate Recurrent Unit Network (GRU) \citep{cho2014learning} are two popular variants of RNN.
+They addressed the issue of RNN that can only look back in time for limited timesteps due to the fed-back signal either vanishing or exploding \citep{staudemeyer2019understanding}.
+Both LSTM and GRU provide point forecasts, however, and by the nature of being a prediction, they are surrounded by a prediction error.
 In addition, most deep learning forecasting can only predict a one-step-ahead estimate and then iteratively feed this estimate back as the ground truth to forecast longer time horizons \citep{wen2017multi}.
-Such a process leads to prediction error accumulation - and is clearly not reliable enough to base decisions on. \citet{wen2017multi} exploit the expressiveness and temporal nature of Sequence-to-Sequence (Seq2Seq) Neural Networks, the nonparametric nature of Quantile Regression, and the efficiency of Direct Multi-Horizon.
-They propose a Multi-Horizon Quantile RNN (MQRNN) forecaster: a Seq2Seq framework that generates Multi-Horizon Quantile forecasts, which does not make distributional assumptions, produces accurate probabilistic forecasts with sharp prediction intervals, and can directly predict multi-horizon with less bias, more stability, and more robustness.
-Therefore, we use MQRNN in our ScPO approach to make probabilistic forecasts based on a large amount of historical data to obtain more robust results in the optimization phase.
-In our computational campaign, we also compare the usefulness of LSTM in the scenario-predict step of our ScPO approach.
+Such a process leads to prediction error accumulation - and is clearly not reliable enough to base decisions on. \citet{wen2017multi} exploit the expressiveness and temporal nature of Sequence-to-Sequence Neural Network (Seq2Seq), the nonparametric nature of Quantile Regression \citep{koenker1978regression}, which estimates the conditional quantiles of the distribution of the response variable, i.e., the $\tau$th conditional quantile of the distribution of $Y$ given $X$, $y^{\tau}$, satisfies $\mathbb{P}(Y\leq y^{\tau}|X)=\tau$, and the efficiency of Direct Multi-Horizon Forecasting, which directly predicts the multi-horizon estimates for each period instead of recursively predicting the one-step-ahead estimate.
+They propose a Multi-Horizon Quantile RNN (MQRNN) forecaster: a Seq2Seq framework that generates multi-horizon quantile forecasts, which does not make distributional assumptions, produces accurate probabilistic forecasts with sharp prediction intervals, and can directly predict multi-horizon with less bias, more stability, and more robustness.
+Therefore, we use MQRNN in our ScenPO approach to make probabilistic forecasts based on a large amount of historical data to obtain more robust results in the optimization phase.
+In our computational campaign, we also compare the usefulness of LSTM in the scenario-predict step of our ScenPO approach.